jocelyn-boyd/Tandem-Quiz/README.md

 ## How to Run the Game
 - Clone the project
 - Open the project in Xcode
-- Run the project in the simulator
+- Run the project on the simulator or your Iphone device